McSnappy/PUML/README.md

     tree14.1463692228.json	tree22.1463692228.json	tree30.1463692228.json	tree39.1463692228.json	tree47.1463692228.json
     tree15.1463692228.json	tree23.1463692228.json	tree31.1463692228.json	tree4.1463692228.json	tree48.1463692228.json

-    // use rf_readRandomForestFromDirectory() to load the forest.
+    // use puml::readRandomForestFromDirectory() to load the forest.
 See the note
-    // on ml_loadInstanceDataFromFileUsingInstanceDefinition()
+    // on puml::loadInstanceDataFromFileUsingInstanceDefinition()
     // for details on categorical data mapping when loading new test datasets

 Copyright (c) 2016 Carl Sherrell